Burma-Shave: History

-Burma-Shave was introduced in 1925 by the Burma-Vita company in Minneapolis owned by Clinton Odell.
-The company's original product was a liniment made of ingredients described as having come "from the Malay Peninsula and Burma" (hence its name).
+Burma-Shave was introduced in 1925 by the Burma-Vita company of Minneapolis, Minnesota.

+The company's original product was a liniment made of ingredients described as having come "from the Malay Peninsula and Burma".
 Sales were sparse, and the company sought to expand sales by introducing a product with wider appeal.

+Owner Clinton Odell hired a chemist named Carl Noren to create a quality shaving cream.

 The result was the Burma-Shave brand of brushless shaving cream and its supporting advertising program.
 Sales increased; at its peak, Burma-Shave was the second-highest-selling brushless shaving cream in the US.
 Sales declined in the 1950s, and in 1963 the company was sold to Philip Morris.
 Its well-known advertising signs were removed at that time.
 The brand decreased in visibility and eventually became the property of the American Safety Razor Company.
+The company eliminated the roadside billboards with the jingles, dismissing them as a silly idea.

 In 1997, the American Safety Razor Company reintroduced the Burma-Shave brand with a nostalgic shaving soap and brush kit, though the original Burma-Shave was a brushless shaving cream, and Burma-Shave's own roadside signs frequently ridiculed "Grandpa's old-fashioned shaving brush."